btrplace/sandbox/README.md

 ===============================

 This web application allows to simply test the behavior of BtrPlace.
-It first generate a sample configuration.
-The user can then write some placement constraints and check BtrPlace fix the configuration when it is stated as not viable.
+It first generates a sample configuration.
+The user can then write some placement constraints then asks BtrPlace to the violations.

-- author: Fabien Hermenier
+- author: Tom Guillermin, Fabien Hermenier
 - contact: fabien.hermenier@unice.fr

 The last release of the sandbox is always deployed and usable on [this server] (http://btrp.inria.fr/sandbox).